top of page

 We’re cool with whatever you’d like to ride - drop bar, flat bar, e-bike, etc. - as long as it’s set up appropriately for a gravel adventure.
 E-bikes are welcome but are not eligible for race prizes.

-Registration includes stocked aid stations, post-ride meal, event swag, and prizes for the top 3 in each category.
 Registration fee for all routes is $55 through Sunday, June 25, 2023.
 Registration fees increase to $70 on June 26, 2023.
-Online registration closes on Sunday, July 9, 2023.
+Registration closes on Sunday, July 9, 2023.
 There are no refunds and entries are non-transferable.
 You can choose to protect your registration by purchasing registration insurance through BikeReg when registering for the event.

 Camping is available at the Richland Dam Dispersed Recreation Area.
 As a USFS dispersed recreation campground, there is no registration, reservation, or fee required to camp at the Richland Dam area.
 There are no hookups and no running water.
 There is only a vault toilet at the campground.
 No open fires are allowed.